Five Ways to Jumpstart Your Content Marketing Strategy

 You do have a content marketing strategy, don’t you?
-If you can’t remember, or if you’re pretty sure but can’t remember the log in for your company’s Facebook account to check, it’s time to get to work.
+If you can’t remember, or if you’re pretty sure but can’t remember the login for your company’s Facebook account to check, it’s time to get to work.

-And if you’re in the situation where you’ve just been asked to create a content marketing plan, well this article is for you, too.
+And if you’re in a situation where you’ve just been asked to create a content marketing plan, well this article is for you, too.
 We’re going to look at 5 things you can do, starting today, to jumpstart your content marketing strategy.

-1) Editorial calendar, what is it and why do you need one?
+1) Editorial calendar, what is it, and why do you need one?

 Think of your editorial calendar as the dashboard for your content marketing strategy.
 This is where you and your team (even if the team is you for now) go to see what’s on deck, who’s doing what, and when it’s all due to be published.